 The only way to truly know what’s going to work for you is to experiment and test what works for your audience and your business.

 If your current primary goal is to get paid ads working for you, then trying to publish a daily post may not be within your business’s bandwidth.
 However, if content marketing is your main focus, you’ll likely want to start with a higher frequency, such as 1-5 times a week, depending on your posts’ depth.

 Your goal should be to find the balance between what your business needs and can achieve and your audience’s appetite.
-Not all audiences are going to be hungry for content all the time.
+Not all audiences are going to be hungry for the content all the time.
 Equally, it might simply not be possible for you to post more than once a week or month.
 If that’s the case – don’t stress.
-One blog post is better than no blog posts.
+One blog post is better than no blog post.

 Alternatively, you may find that publishing and sharing more content devalues your content.
 For example, CoSchedule saw their number of shares drop when they increased their weekly posts from 2-3.
 (Their comments also dropped, though their pageviews increased.)

 In some cases, more content might help increase views from SEO but may turn off your core audience.
 (Which is not a good thing to do.)